sytabaresa/kingly/README.md

  */
 ```

+### Implementation example
+There are plenty of examples of use in the test directory.

 ## `makeStreamingStateMachine :: FSM$_Settings -> FSM_Def -> StreamingStateMachine`
 ### Description
 A `StreamingStateMachine` is a standard `cyclejs` component, i.e. a function which takes an